niklasnickel/FlashTex-generator/README.md

 Under `substances` you find a list of .txt-files with chemical substances.
 Every substance must have its own line in the format `[german name] / [english name]`.
 If the english name differs from only appending an "e", instead of writing `Diazomethan / Diazomethane` you can simply write `Diazomethan/e`.
 Comments start with `#`.
+The script will fetch the substance info from the [English](https://en.wikipedia.org/wiki/Main_Page) and [German](https://de.wikipedia.org/wiki/Wikipedia:Hauptseite) Wikipedia and download chemical structure images from [PubChem](https://pubchem.ncbi.nlm.nih.gov/)
 The generated `.md` files and fetched images are built in the directory `out`.
-You can import this set into FlashTex using the gui.
+You can import this set into FlashTex using its GUI.

-## Example card!
+## Example card

 ### Front side
 > Fructose